depwl9992/JMusicBot/README.md

 A cross-platform Discord music bot with a clean interface, and that is easy to set up and run yourself!

+So easy, in fact, that depwl9992 has decided to start patching stuff in (and out)!

 [![Setup](http://i.imgur.com/VvXYp5j.png)](https://jmusicbot.com/setup)

 ## Features